 Technically, the border crossing I am about to show you is by land, but in order to reach this point, you will have to take a flight.
-I even spoke to some of the locals and asked them how to arrive to Leticia, the city on the border, if there was some bus, and they confirmed that the only way to get there was by plane.
+I even spoke to some of the locals and asked them how to arrive in Leticia and they confirmed that the only way in and out of the small border town was by plane.
 Now there might be another option of trekking through the jungle for a few weeks, but this requires a bit more preparation involving masks to ward off animals of the jungle and blessings from jungle tribes… but let’s stick to the route that keeps us alive and well for now.

 Fly to Leticia, the Amazonas of Colombia

 Leticia is a city in Colombia that borders Brazil, and Peru.
 The Brazil side is Tabatinga, and the Peru side is Santa Rosa.
-You must arrive here to start your border crossing.
+You must fly to Leticia to start your border crossing.

 It’s generally cheaper to fly from Bogota than Medellin due to its proximity, but either way, your searches will be domestic flights, so they will not be as expensive as international.
-I flew with Latam Airlines, which I booked through Kiwi.com about 2 months in advance and it was $96.
+Latam Airlines, Avianca Airlines, and COPA Airlines all have flights going in and out of Leticia.
+I flew with Latam Airlines, which I booked through Kiwi.com about 2 months in advance during high season and it was $96.
 If I had bought the tickets earlier, they would have been cheaper, but so goes life.

 Arrive to Leticia

-Upon arrival to Leticia you will be hit with an entrance fee.
+Upon arrival to Leticia, you will be hit with an entrance fee.
 Yes, all tourists, tour guides, tour groups, business persons, wannabes, and vagabonds must pay the entrance fee of 32,000 COP.
+There is no way of getting out of this, I watched as several people tried.

-Try to spend a couple of days in Leticia.
-Take a tour into the jungle, or just trek through it yourself (with much preparation).
-It’s a small city, but there’s a mix of Brazilian and Colombian culture in one location, and the fact that it is secluded from the rest of the big cities makes it slightly different than each of the countries it imitates (i.e. everyone speaks both Portuguese and Spanish).
+Spend a couple of days in Leticia if you have the time.
+There's a jungle trek tour that you can do that I heard was great, but unfortunately, I hadn't planned for it.
+It’s a small city, but there’s a mix of Brazilian and Colombian culture in one location, and the fact that it is secluded from the rest of the big cities makes it unique.
+You'll find that many people speak a mixture of Portuguese and Spanish in this city.

 Cross the Border to Tabatinga